 Our Favorite Memory of Wind Cave National Park

 While not technically in the park, my favorite memory has to be feeding the “begging burros” in Custer State Park.
 Approaching the park entrance, we suddenly came upon a herd of these adorable, shaggy-haired donkeys.
-Quickly pulling over grabbing our bag of carrots, we couldn’t resist feeding them.
-Holding out our open palms, I loved watching as their soft, velvety muzzles delicately plucked the treats from our hands.
+Quickly pulling over and grabbing our bag of carrots, we couldn’t resist feeding them.
+Holding out our open palms, I loved watching as their velvety muzzles delicately plucked the treats from our hands.
 This is a memory that always brings a smile to our faces whenever we reminisce about our wonderful road-trip.

 NOTE: Please be aware that the park does not allow feeding of its wildlife.
 I do not feed wildlife anywhere else.
-However, the park does not classify the burros as wildlife because they are descendants of a herd that was utilized for trail rides in the early 1900s.
+However, the park does not classify the burros as wildlife because they are descendants of a herd that was used for trail rides in the early 1900s.
 Park rangers do not discourage the practice as everyone feeds them and has for generations.

 Overview: Badlands National Park in South Dakota is a surreal expanse of jagged rock formations, with deep canyons waiting to be explored.
 Renown for its paleontological significance, kids will love exploring the Fossil Exhibit Trail.
 Through the interactive panels, they will learn about the ancient creatures that once roamed this area.
 It is important to remember that the Lakota people have ancestral connections to the park and consider it a sacred landscape.

-Best Things to Do in Badlands National Park
+Must-See and Must-Do Experiences in Badlands National Park

 This park has an extensive trail system.
 Trails range from easy, family-friendly walks to challenging treks that lead deep into the heart of the park.
 Along the way, you may spot the iconic bighorn sheep clinging to steep cliffs or pass a prairie dog town.
 You must do the park’s scenic Badlands Loop Road, adding a side trip down Sage Creek Rim Road.
 There are countless viewpoints for you to appreciate that are awe-inspiring.
 Most you can either enjoy from the comfort of your vehicle, but we found it best to get out and see it all.

-Note: There is little to no shade available on most trails you will need sunscreen and a hat..
+Note: There is little to no shade available on most trails.
+You will need sunscreen and a hat..
 When hiking in the summer heat, you’ll become dehydrated quickly.
 Plan to drink about two quarts of water per hour during your hike.
 Bring binoculars to observe the animals in the park.
 Wear sturdy hiking boots with good traction and ankle support.
 Start your national park adventure by downloading the free NPS App from the App Store or Google Play.

-Our Favorite Memory: Climbing the Notch Trail
+Our Favorite Midwest Memory on the Notch Trail in Badlands National Park

-Wild and Free: Theodore Roosevelt National Park
+Wildlife and Wilderness at Theodore Roosevelt National Park

 Overview: Theodore Roosevelt National Park is indeed one of the most underrated gems in the National Park system.
 The raw beauty of the North Dakota Badlands just blew me away.
 Spread out over three distinct units, the park encompasses more than 70,000 acres of untamed wilderness.
 The South Unit near Medora is the most popular and therefore the most crowded.
 Exploring the Elkhorn Ranch Unit allows you to walk in Roosevelt’s footsteps and see where his homestead once stood.
 The least crowded and by far our favorite was the North unit near Watson.
 You must visit each to truly appreciate this park.
 Theodore Roosevelt National Park is sure to leave a lasting impression.

 Theodore Roosevelt National Park unexpectedly stole my heart.
-In the North unit, as we carefully made my way down the trail, we encountered bighorn sheep.
+In the North unit, as we carefully made our way down the trail, we encountered bighorn sheep.
 The sight of the majestic creatures in the rugged landscape filled me with awe.
 My heart raced with excitement as the two rams gracefully navigated the cliffs.
 Time seemed to slow.
 It was a moment of pure wonder that I will cherish forever.

-Isle Royale National Park: A Wilderness Escape
+Isle Royale National Park: A Midwest National Park Treasure for Adventure Seekers

 Note: the mosquitoes here are ferocious.
 Bring bug spray and a bug cover for your head and hands.

-Adventure Awaits: Voyageurs National Park
+Plan Your Road Trip Adventure to Voyageurs National Park

 Overview: if you ever find yourself in Minnesota, be sure to visit Voyageurs National Park.
 Filled with amazing crystal-clear waters and boreal forests, this incredible park covers a whopping 218,000 acres.
 This park is a treasure trove of adventure waiting to be explored.
 It’s a place to truly unplug with its breathtaking landscapes filled with natural beauty.
 It’s a haven for many animals, like moose, bears, wolves and bald eagles.
 The park’s rich history and cultural heritage add an extra layer of intrigue to your visit, making it a truly unforgettable experience for all who venture there.
 Don’t miss the chance to experience the wonder of nature at Voyageurs National Park.